 US-Punkrock band formed 1980 in San Fernando Valley/Los Angeles, CA by Graffin, Gurewitz and Bentley.

-Bad Religion is a punk band from Los Angeles, California, known for poignant, erudite lyrics, and biting social commentary.
-The band was formed in 1980 by high school students Greg Graffin (vocals), Jay Bentley (bass guitar), Jay Ziskrout (drums), and Brett Gurewitz (guitar).
+Bad Religion is a punk rock band from Los Angeles, California, known for poignant, erudite lyrics, and biting social commentary.
+The band was formed in 1979 by high school students Greg Graffin (vocals), Jay Bentley (bass guitar), Jay Ziskrout (drums), and Brett Gurewitz (guitar).
 In 1981, they released their eponymous debut EP on their own newly-formed label, Epitaph, managed and owned by Gurewitz.
-1982 saw the release of their first full-length album, How Could Hell Be Any Worse?, which gained them a sizable following.
-During the recording, Ziskrout left the band and was replaced by Peter Finestone.

 Bad Religion is an American punk rock band founded in Southern California in 1979 by Jay Bentley (bass), Greg Graffin (vocals), Brett Gurewitz (guitars), and Jay Ziskrout (drums).
 They are often credited for being involved in the revival of punk rock and inspiring several subsequent punk bands during the late 1980s, as well as influencing a large number of other punk and rock musicians throughout their career.
 In the 31 years since its inception, Bad Religion has had numerous lineup changes, and Graffin has been the only constant member, although the band currently features three out of the original four members.